-Co-contribution was reasonably female-friendly for a little while: For example, one of the more innovative superannuation policies, the co-contribution scheme, promoted as a female-friendly policy because it applies to low-income earners and middle-income earners.
+Co-contribution was reasonably female-friendly for a little while: For example, one of the more innovative superannuation policies, the co-contribution scheme, was promoted as a female-friendly policy because it applies to low-income earners and middle-income earners.
 Unfortunately, the policy excludes many women, because it is only available to working Australians: the self-employed (since July 2007) and employees.
 The co-contribution scheme should be widened to include stay-at-home mums (and dads) and full-time carers.

-Further the co-contribution scheme originally involved the Government paying a tax-free super contribution of up to $1,000 each year, if an individual makes a $1000 after-tax contribution each year to a super fund.
+Further the co-contribution scheme originally involved the Government paying a tax-free super contribution of up to $1,000 each year, if an individual made a $1000 after-tax contribution each year to a super fund.
 The co-contribution was then increased to $1,500.
 Since 1 July 2012, the maximum co-contribution has been halved to $500, and the income test for the co-contributions has been savaged, which means many middle-income earners are no longer eligible.
-For those who are eligible, I still believe the co-contribution scheme is worthwhile: see SuperGuide article Cashing in on the co-contribution rules (2012/2013 year).
+For those who are eligible, I still believe the co-contribution scheme is worthwhile: see SuperGuide article Cashing in on the co-contribution rules (2014/2015 year).

 Super policy can’t be based on a ‘perfect’ world

-In mid-2009, I wrote that notwithstanding the positive aspects of superannuation, ironically, the major flaw with Australia’s super system is linked to the key limb of work-related compulsory super.
+Way back in mid-2009, I wrote that notwithstanding the positive aspects of superannuation, ironically, the major flaw with Australia’s super system is linked to the key limb of work-related compulsory super.
 For our current superannuation system to have the best chance of working properly you need to possess ALL of the following characteristics:

 - You’re male.